turingschool-examples/futbol/README.md

 - We will use [Trello](https://trello.com) to manage our project tasks and workflow.
 - The project will be organized into the following phases: Planning, Development, Testing, and Review.
-- Each phase will have specific deliverables and deadlines to ensure timely progress.
+- Each phase zwill have specific deliverables and deadlines to ensure timely progress.

 ## Approaches Discussed

-- We considered using a Kanban board versus a Scrum-based approach.
+-

-- After discussion, we chose the Kanban approach due to its flexibility and ease of managing tasks in a continuous flow.
+-

 ## Code Design Approach